jgroups-extras/quarkus-jgroups-chat/README.md

 # quarkus-jgroups-chat
-Chat demo using the quarkus-jgroupsextension
+Chat demo using the quarkus-jgroups extension